 Marine Conservation Program Costa Rica

-This essential program aims to conserve Costa Rica's turtle, dolphin and whale populations, which have been decimated by human activities to the point of endangerment.
-Sadly, without preservation efforts, these incredible creatures may cease to exist.
+This essential program aims to conserve Costa Rica's precious marine environment, which has been decimated by human activities to the point of endangerment.
+Sadly, without preservation, much of this area's incredible marine life may cease to exist.

 Goals of this Project:

 - Assist on projects to improve the environment in which sea turtles, dolphins and whales live, feed, breed and nest

 - Monitor coral, dolphin and whale populations with a view to protection and preservation

 - Research these wonderful creatures for a greater understanding of how to ensure their survival

 - Enable inter-cultural exchange between international volunteers and locals.